perfectra1n/claude-code-sync/CONTRIBUTING.md

 ---

-Thank you for contributing to claude-sync! 🎉
+Thank you for contributing to claude-code-sync! 🎉